Geometry-Aware Attention Guidance for Diffusion Models via Modern Hopfield Dynamics: Main Contribution

 \end{definition}

-\paragraph{Hypothesis.} Since both $\Tca$ and $\Tcd$ aim for a shared fixed point $\mbx^*$ (\cref{ass:commonfp}), $r^{\parallel}(\mbx)$ acts as a constructive consensus that accelerates convergence along the retrieval manifold.
-This contrasts with APG~\cite{apg}, which leverages the discrepancy between conditional and unconditional outputs, two operators that inherently target distinct semantic modes to provide guidance.

-In our framework, because the target is identical for both operators, any orthogonal component $r^{\perp}(\mbx)$ is interpreted as "off-manifold" noise rather than a guidance signal.
-This interference stems from the dense operator's inferior noise robustness compared to its sparse counterpart, which maintains superior fidelity in high-interference regimes~\cite{sparsehop, pladis}.

-\paragraph{Empirical Validation.} To verify the impact of these components, we conducted an ablation study by isolating each term during the diffusion sampling process with PLADIS.
+By Theorem~\ref{thm:directional}, $r(\mbx)$ is non-negatively aligned with the residual $\xib_\mu - \Tcd(\mbx)$ along $\mathrm{span}(\Vb)$.
+The parallel component $r^{\parallel}(\mbx)$ therefore captures the convergence-accelerating part of $r(\mbx)$, while the orthogonal component $r^{\perp}(\mbx)$ is not aligned with the retrieval direction.
+Note that APG~\cite{apg} contrasts two operators with distinct attractors; in our shared-attractor setting (Corollary~\ref{cor:dirconsist}(b)), off-direction components are correspondingly less informative as guidance.

-As illustrated in Figure~\ref{fig:fig_decompo}, we observe distinct qualitative differences: {orthogonal-only} extrapolation fails to recover the intended semantic structure, resulting in significant artifacts; the {full residual} ($r(\mbx) = r^{\parallel} + r^{\perp}$) leads to slightly degraded visual quality due to the inclusion of harmful orthogonal noise; and {parallel-only} extrapolation ($r^{\parallel}$) yields the most high-fidelity generation, and robust text-alignment.
+\paragraph{Empirical validation.} We isolate each component during PLADIS-based sampling.
+As shown in Figure~\ref{fig:fig_decompo}, orthogonal-only extrapolation fails to recover semantic structure; the full residual ($r=r^{\parallel}+r^{\perp}$) is degraded by $r^{\perp}$ relative to parallel-only; and parallel-only ($r^{\parallel}$) yields the most faithful generations among the three.
+A finer $\zeta$-sweep is reported in Figure~\ref{fig:row}(c).

-\paragraph{Interpretation and Refined Dynamics.} These results confirm that the effective acceleration signal resides in the subspace aligned with the sparse retrieval direction, while the orthogonal component acts as a disruptive force.
-Consequently, we propose \textbf{Geometry-Aware Attention Guidance (GAG)}, defined as:

-where $\tilde{r}(\mbx) = r^{\parallel}(\mbx) + \zeta r^{\perp}(\mbx)$ represents the geometry-filtered residual.
-Here, $\zeta \in [0, 1]$ controls the orthogonal suppression, and the rescaling factor ensures the guidance norm does not exceed a stability threshold $\eta$.
-By simultaneously refining the update direction ($\zeta \to 0$) and regulating its magnitude, GAG achieves superior sampling reliability and visual fidelity.
+\paragraph{Refined update rule.} Motivated by the directional analysis above, we propose \textbf{Geometry-Aware Attention Guidance (GAG)}: